-Your military discharge rating is very important for many reasons, including the ability to qualify for certain VA benefits, government employment, reenlistment eligibility, and more.
-If you received a discharge that is other than “Honorable,” you may request a military discharge upgrade.
-To do so, you must submit the proper DD Form to the appropriate Discharge Review Board (DRB) and convince them that your discharge should be upgraded.
+If you received a discharge characterization that is other than “Honorable,” you may request a military discharge upgrade.
+To do so, you must submit a DD Form 293 to the appropriate Discharge Review Board (DRB) and convince them that your discharge rating should be upgraded.
 But there is a catch – the DRB won’t automatically upgrade just any discharge request simply because you ask.
-You need to convince the Discharge Review Board that your discharge was improper or inequitable.
-Let’s take a look at what this means, and how you can apply to get your discharge upgraded.
+You must convince the Discharge Review Board that your discharge was improper or inequitable.
+Let’s look at what this means and how you can apply to get your discharge upgraded.

 Improper or Inequitable Discharge

-An improper military discharge is one that was made in error, or one that violates laws or military regulations.
-In some cases this could be an administrative snafu, or it could be a mis-classification.
-An inequitable military discharge is one that is inconsistent with military traditions or policies.
+An improper military discharge is one that was made in error or one that violates laws or military regulations.
+In some cases, this could be an administrative snafu or a misclassification.
+An inequitable military discharge is inconsistent with military traditions or policies.

-There are many circumstances which could qualify for these two classifications, and it is recommended that you seek legal counsel to help you determine the best way to challenge your discharge rating.
+Many circumstances could qualify for these two classifications, and it is recommended that you seek legal counsel to help you determine the best way to challenge your discharge rating.

 Military Discharge Review Board (DRB)

-Each branch has a Discharge Review Board which reviews discharge upgrade requests (the Navy runs the Discharge Review Board for both the Navy and the USMC).
-The DRB consists of a five member board consisting of active duty officers and senior enlisted personnel.
-They can review almost any discharge, with the exception of a discharge or dismissal by sentence of a general court-martial.
+The DRB consists of a five-member board consisting of a legal advisor, medical advisor, personnel advisor, senior NCO, and a senior officer.
+They can review almost any discharge, except for a discharge or dismissal by sentence of a general court-martial.
 You can read more about the law governing Discharge Review Boards here: Title 10, United States Code, Section 1553.

-When you fill out your DD Form 293 (discharge upgrade request form), you will have the option to present your case at the DRB in Washington D.C, in front of a traveling DRB, or have a records review board without presenting your case in person.
+When you fill out your DD Form 293 (discharge upgrade request form), you can present your case at the DRB in Washington D.C, in front of a traveling DRB or have a records review board without presenting your case in person.
 If you have the means, it is almost always recommended that you have legal representation present your case in person.
-Regardless of which method you choose, it’s important to understand there are no guarantees, and discharge upgrade request approvals are rare.
+Regardless of which method you choose, it’s important to understand there are no guarantees, and discharge upgrade request approvals are not common.